-Patrick Gaspard is president of the left-leaning Center for American Progress.
+Patrick Gaspard is the president of the left-leaning Center for American Progress.
 Gaspard is a Democratic political operative who worked as president of the Open Society Foundations (OSF), the principal philanthropic entities of left-of-center billionaire George Soros, from 2017 until late 2020.
 Prior to joining OSF, Gaspard served as United States Ambassador to South Africa and White House Director of Political Affairs under President Barack Obama and in a number of positions with other Democratic politicians and the 1199SEIU labor union.

 Gaspard was born in Kinshasa, Democratic Republic of the Congo, to Haitian parents.
 He moved to the United States when he was three years old.
 He graduated from Brooklyn Technical High School.
 He is currently married and has two children.